 WATCH THIS SHORT INTRODUCTORY VIDEOS ABOUT ONLINE THERAPY FOR FOOD ADDICTION AND BULIMIA

 Welcome!
 My name is Peter Strong and I am a professional psychotherapist.
-I offer Online Therapy via Skype for a range of emotional problems such as anxiety and depression, but also for addictions, including food addiction, Bulimia or other forms of overeating disorders.
+I offer Online Therapy via Skype for a range of emotional problems such as anxiety and depression, but also for addictions, including food addiction and online therapy for bulimia or other forms of overeating disorders.
 Online Therapy for Bulimia and Binge Eating is becoming more and more popular these days.
 It's partly because of the convenience, and also because there is a great deal of stigma associated with overeating disorders and addictions in general.
 People like the idea of being able to have sessions in the comfort and privacy of their own home.The style of therapy that I offer is called Mindfulness Therapy, which, basically, teaches you how to work with emotions so that you don't become overwhelmed by them.
 It's about learning how to form a relationship with your emotions that facilitates their healing.
 If you become lost in your emotions, overwhelmed by them, or reactive towards your emotions, of course, that simply feeds them and stops them healing.
 But, when you can learn to sit mindfully with an emotion, then that emotion will heal.
 That's one of the core principles of Mindfulness Therapy, and this works very well.

 So, during the online therapy sessions for binge eating or other food addiction, I will teach you hoe to work with the compulsive parts of the emotional problem, but also with the underlying core emotions, the underlying feeling of deep need or emptiness that feeds the compulsive emotions.
 This really requires healing and this is where Mindfulness Therapy works at it's best.